Antonio Saliola Home Page

 Painting with words writing with colours

-Antonio Saliola was born in Bologna, town where he still lives and works, in 1939, under the sign of Libra.
+Antonio Saliola was born in 1939 in Bologna, the town where he lived and worked until his passing in March 2024.

-During the Second World War he spent his childhood evacuated in the countryside.
-This world will forever live in his heart, as well as his beloved parents: “mamma” Natalia, a creative teacher from Modena, and “babbo” Donato, of strong Molisan origins.
+During the war he spent his childhood displaced in the countryside and that “world” would forever remain in his heart, as well as his beloved parents: mamma Natalia, a creative teacher from Modena and babbo Donato, of strong Molise origins.

-After graduating from the School of Law, from 1967 to 1974, he worked as an Official for the Academy of Fine Arts of Bologna.
-During the same years he opened and directed Galleria Tempo.
+After graduating from the School of Law he had been an Official of the Academy of Fine Arts in Bologna from 1967 to 1974, years during which he opened and directed Galleria Tempo.

-He loves paintings, books, and movies, that help him keep writing the script of his own existence.
+He loved paintings, books, and cinema which together helped him write the script of his existence.

-Since 1972 he has began a series of personal exhibitions inspired by a large variety of themes: family, backyards, gardens, interiors, …
+In 1972 he began opening a long series of personal exibitions that unraveled a variety of themes: family groups, yards, gardens, interiors.

-Critics, scholars, writers, and directors have shown their interest for his work and created with him projects based on their mutual friendship.
+Critics, scholars, writers and directors soon became interested in his work and quickly got involved with him in projects that arose from mutual friendship.

-From 1998 he has packed his fairytale’s paintings and took them around the world exhibiting in Paris, Bruxelles, London, New York, Chicago, Buenos Aires, Hong Kong, Monte Carlo, …
+In 1998 he packed his paintings-stories to take them around the world exhibiting in Paris, Brussels, London, New York, Chicago, Buenos Aires, Hong Kong, Montecarlo.

-Again and always therefore the idyll of gardens, to which he added dreamy interiors and old mysterious libraries.
-And, for some years now, paintings that are a fascinating re-working of the world of fairytales, without the prejudice to the suspicion that the real painting actually is his own life.
+The idyll of the gardens still and always echoed, without however taking away, over time, from paintings of dreamy interiors and old mysterious libraries.
+Adding to these, in more recent years, also paintings that were a fascinating reworking of the world of fairy tales, without prejudice to the suspicion that the real painting had actually always been his own life.

 Download this page